 Jesus was wrongly judged and it was unfair and unjust.
 The High Priest and the Sadducees judged Jesus based on their own prejudice and desire for power.
 Jesus chose to keep quiet and pray, rather than become angry.
 He drew closer to God and allowed God to be the final judge.
 How do we respond when we are wrongly judged?

 They rejected the good things Jesus had done and His service to the people.
 The Jewish leaders made fun of Him in public and spat in his face.
-Jesus must have been deeply disappointed in the Jewish leaders of his people as they rejected all that He had done for them.
+Jesus must have been deeply disappointed in the Jewish leaders of his people as they rejected all that He had done for them and did not recognise Him as the Messiah that was promised.
 Yet, He still went to the cross, their actions did not change Jesus’ love for them.

 They played games with Jesus at His expense, the soldiers humiliated him and dressed him up in costume.
 After beating him, the scribes and elders blindfolded him and sadistically inflicted pain on Him.
 They were outwardly religious, but inwardly rotten.
 Pretending to have a devout relationship with God, and then playing games with Jesus at his expense.
 People play games with us, may humiliate us, but Jesus chose to keep quiet, not fight back, and went to the cross anyway.